How engicloud.ai Empowers Engineers and Researchers to Build, Share, and Extend Photovoltaic Modeling Workflows

 Battery AC power, load, time steps Required capacity, nominal capacity

-• Reusable — drag into any new project
+• Reusable: Drag and drop into any new project

-• Shareable — publish to your team or the world
+• Shareable: Publish to your team or the entire scientific community

 Chaining Calculators into Workflows

-engicloud’s Project feature allows researchers to chain calculators together visually:
+engicloud.ai’s Project feature allows researchers to chain calculators together visually on a graphical canvas:

 Workflow